In this guide we’ll look at the best pond liners for the UK market.

 The pond liner has a UV resistant coating to make it extra durable and is guaranteed for 40 years.
 It is impressively thick for the price, easy to cut to size and would be suitable for a moderately sized pond.

 If you’re looking for the best pond liner for UK gardens – look no further than the PondHero Pond Liner With Free Underlay!

 Certikin 2x3m PVC Pond Liner Review

 This Certikin 2x3m PVC Pond Liner is great pond liner that’s made from thick, durable PVC.

 The liner is thicker than other liners at 0.5mm, making it tear and root resistant.
 It comes with a 10 year guarantee or a 20 year guarantee when used with a Heissner underlay.

 The material is easier to handle with two people, but it certainly has the thickness, strength and durability.
 If you’re looking for a totally tear and root resistant PVC pond liner, this is the one for you – click below!

 This All Pond Solutions Pond Liner is a durable LDPE pond liner that is 0.3 mm thick and super strong.
-It’s a close runner up for the best pond liner available.
+It’s a close runner up for the best pond liner available on the UK market.